giyushino/giyushino/README.md

 - 👋 Hi, I’m @giyushino, an undergraduate student at UCLA majoring in applied mathematics.
-- 👀 I’m interested in machine learning and using it to create engineering projects.
+- 👀 I’m interested in machine learning and neural networks
-- 🌱 I’m currently learning Python and OpenCV.
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @allanzhang440@gmail.com or @allan.zhang_ on Instagram.
 - 😄 Pronouns: He/Him